We turn science into practice

 I believe that social entrepreneurs can change the world.
 They can provide solutions to our grand sustainability challenges such as climate change and inequality, and positively disrupt our industries to new ways of working.
 Yet, I see that it is common for social entrepreneurs to not really understand the systems they are seeking to change.
 This leads to ineffective solutions, lost time and resources.

 My work as Associate Professor at the Rotterdam School of Management uses systems thinking to understand how organizations may best make positive systems changes.
-MOSS provides me with the vehicle to use my insights from research in practice, and offer a new way of seeing and doing social entrepreneurship across emerging markets.
+I enjoy advising MOSS in my free time as it provides me with a vehicle to have practical impact and to offer this promising consultancy the support it needs to foster systems entrepreneurship across emerging markets.

 Making change happen is not always an easy task and making the right change is possibly the hardest.